Jennifer Freeman

-Jennifer Nicole Freeman, often credited as Jennifer N. Freeman, is an American actress.
+Jennifer Freeman is an American actress.
 She is best known for playing the role of Claire Kyle in the sitcom My Wife and Kids (introduced in season 2), and her film roles in You Got Served (2004) and Johnson Family Vacation (2004).

 Career

 Freeman is best known for playing the role of Claire Kyle (replacing Jazz Raycole) in the ABC sitcom My Wife and Kids.
 She has also made guest appearances on TV such as 7th Heaven, Switched!, One on One, and The OC.
 Her music video appearance is B2K's "Girlfriend".
 She is a spokesmodel for the Neutrogena skincare.

 Freeman's TV credits include My Wife and Kids, 7th Heaven, Even Stevens, and Lizzie McGuire.
 Her film credits include feature roles in Johnson Family Vacation, You Got Served and Mercy Street.
 She also appeared in films such as The '70s and The Visit.
 Her stage credits include the L.A.-area productions of The Wiz, in which she played Dorothy, and Billa in The Gift.

 Freeman began a nationwide print and television campaign as one of "the young fresh faces" of Neutrogena.
 In 2003, TV Guide named her as one of the Top 10 Hot Teens to watch.

 From 2013 to 2016 she was on the main cast of reality television series Real Husbands of Hollywood.
 In 2017 Freeman starred on True to the Game, directed by Preston A. Whitmore II.
 In 2018, Freeman released a self-help book, Journey to Loving Yourself.

 Since 2020 Freeman has been cast in several original TV Movies and series for BET and BET+.
 Between 2022 and 2023 Freeman starred as Kimberly on NAACP Image Awards' nominated drama series The Black Hamptons.
 Freeman also acted on leading role on Christmas comedy film A Royal Surprise, and its sequel A Royal Christmas Surprise, and Blended Christmas in 2025.